zepinglee/citeproc-lua/test/README.md

 The expected output here includes a trailing space, which we delete.

+# flipflop_LeadingMarkupWithApostrophe

+Quotation marks in the prefix of cite-item are not transformed to double style and the punctuation after is not moved into quotes.

 ## name_AllCapsInitialsUntouched

 - Not initialized.
 It should be `<name initialized-with="." />`.